-The Making of ‘Ready To Die': Family Business
+The Making of The Notorious B.I.G.’s Ready to Die: Family Business

 Originally appears in XXL's April 2004 issue

 The Notorious B.I.G.’s 1994 debut Ready To Die is a double threat: a serious, artistic album equipped with catchy, radio-friendly singles.
 Rap Svengali Sean “Puffy” Combs encouraged his hardcore young MC to put his mack down on records like “Big Poppa” and “One More Chance”; Biggie played along, and it worked.
 Becoming hip-hop’s answer to the hedgehog-looking porn star Ron Jeremy (if he could get laid, anyone could), the plus-size charmer conquered the pop charts and watched his sales pass the two-million mark.

 Mainly, though, Ready To Die offers uncompromising street material—a grim depiction of urban hopelessness told in one of the most immediate voices the form has ever known.

 The difference between the grimier content and the hit singles might be explained by a two-part recording process.
 Songs like “Ready To Die,” “Gimme The Loot” and “Things Done Changed” (which engineer “Prince” Charles Alexander characterized as “a scream from the ghetto”) were recorded in 1993—shortly after Puffy signed Big to Uptown Records on the strength of a demo tape made in the basement of former Big Daddy Kane DJ, Mister Cee.
 On these records, an inexperienced, higher-pitched Biggie sounds hungry and paranoid.
 Also notable were the notebooks Biggie brought to the studio; he was still writing down some of his rhymes.